Advisory Alpha LLC Sells 1,310 Shares of Truist Financial Co. (NYSE:TFC)

-Advisory Alpha LLC decreased its position in Truist Financial Co.
-(NYSE:TFC – Get Rating) by 12.4% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+Advisory Alpha LLC lessened its holdings in shares of Truist Financial Co.
+(NYSE:TFC – Get Rating) by 12.4% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 9,296 shares of the insurance provider’s stock after selling 1,310 shares during the period.
-Advisory Alpha LLC’s holdings in Truist Financial were worth $441,000 at the end of the most recent reporting period.
+Advisory Alpha LLC’s holdings in Truist Financial were worth $441,000 as of its most recent SEC filing.

-A number of other hedge funds also recently bought and sold shares of TFC.
-Gotham Asset Management LLC boosted its stake in Truist Financial by 109.3% in the 4th quarter.
-Gotham Asset Management LLC now owns 18,539 shares of the insurance provider’s stock worth $1,085,000 after purchasing an additional 9,683 shares in the last quarter.
-Blair William & Co.
-IL boosted its stake in Truist Financial by 53.0% in the 4th quarter.
-Blair William & Co.
-IL now owns 52,456 shares of the insurance provider’s stock worth $3,071,000 after purchasing an additional 18,175 shares in the last quarter.
-ETF Managers Group LLC boosted its stake in Truist Financial by 5.0% in the 4th quarter.
-ETF Managers Group LLC now owns 11,847 shares of the insurance provider’s stock worth $693,000 after purchasing an additional 564 shares in the last quarter.
-IHT Wealth Management LLC raised its position in Truist Financial by 3.0% in the 4th quarter.
-IHT Wealth Management LLC now owns 13,078 shares of the insurance provider’s stock worth $766,000 after buying an additional 377 shares during the last quarter.
-Finally, LPL Financial LLC raised its position in Truist Financial by 9.6% in the 4th quarter.
-LPL Financial LLC now owns 789,846 shares of the insurance provider’s stock worth $46,245,000 after buying an additional 69,347 shares during the last quarter.
+A number of other hedge funds have also recently modified their holdings of TFC.
+Norges Bank bought a new stake in shares of Truist Financial during the 4th quarter valued at $710,595,000.
+American Century Companies Inc. boosted its stake in Truist Financial by 70.9% in the 1st quarter.
+American Century Companies Inc. now owns 11,788,064 shares of the insurance provider’s stock worth $668,383,000 after purchasing an additional 4,889,702 shares in the last quarter.
+Capital World Investors boosted its stake in Truist Financial by 585.1% in the 1st quarter.
+Capital World Investors now owns 2,712,800 shares of the insurance provider’s stock worth $153,816,000 after purchasing an additional 2,316,800 shares in the last quarter.
+State Street Corp boosted its stake in Truist Financial by 2.7% in the 4th quarter.
+State Street Corp now owns 63,687,255 shares of the insurance provider’s stock worth $3,728,889,000 after purchasing an additional 1,687,751 shares in the last quarter.
+Finally, Vanguard Group Inc. boosted its stake in Truist Financial by 1.2% in the 1st quarter.
+Vanguard Group Inc. now owns 117,904,719 shares of the insurance provider’s stock worth $6,685,197,000 after purchasing an additional 1,410,643 shares in the last quarter.
 Institutional investors own 73.31% of the company’s stock.

 Truist Financial Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Thursday, September 1st.
-Shareholders of record on Friday, August 12th were paid a $0.52 dividend.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 1st.
+Investors of record on Friday, August 12th were issued a $0.52 dividend.
 This represents a $2.08 annualized dividend and a yield of 4.69%.
-This is an increase from Truist Financial’s previous quarterly dividend of $0.48.
-The ex-dividend date of this dividend was Thursday, August 11th.
-Truist Financial’s dividend payout ratio is presently 47.17%.
+This is a positive change from Truist Financial’s previous quarterly dividend of $0.48.
+The ex-dividend date was Thursday, August 11th.
+Truist Financial’s dividend payout ratio is currently 47.17%.

-A number of equities analysts have weighed in on the company.
+A number of brokerages recently issued reports on TFC.
+Piper Sandler dropped their price target on shares of Truist Financial to $52.00 in a research note on Friday, July 22nd.
+Stephens dropped their price target on shares of Truist Financial from $74.00 to $64.00 and set an “overweight” rating on the stock in a research note on Tuesday, June 7th.
 Citigroup decreased their target price on Truist Financial from $58.00 to $52.00 and set a “neutral” rating for the company in a research report on Tuesday, July 12th.
-Piper Sandler decreased their target price on Truist Financial to $52.00 in a research report on Friday, July 22nd.
-Barclays decreased their target price on Truist Financial to $61.00 in a research report on Friday, July 22nd.
-Jefferies Financial Group decreased their target price on Truist Financial from $56.00 to $51.00 in a research report on Monday, July 11th.
-Finally, Stephens decreased their target price on Truist Financial from $74.00 to $64.00 and set an “overweight” rating for the company in a research report on Tuesday, June 7th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $57.63.
+The Goldman Sachs Group decreased their target price on Truist Financial from $68.00 to $57.00 and set a “buy” rating for the company in a research report on Tuesday, May 31st.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on Truist Financial from $70.00 to $61.00 and set a “buy” rating for the company in a research report on Monday, September 12th.
+One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and six have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $57.63.

 Truist Financial Corporation, a holding company, provides banking and trust services in the Southeastern and Mid-Atlantic United States.
 The company operates through three segments: Consumer Banking and Wealth, Corporate and Commercial Banking, and Insurance Holdings.
 Its deposit products include noninterest-bearing checking, interest-bearing checking, savings, and money market deposit accounts, as well as certificates of deposit and individual retirement accounts.